patricklafrance/wmfnext-shell/README.md

 );
 ```

+> To learn more about the `bootstrap.tsx` file, read the following [article](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).

-👉 Next, in the `App.tsx` file, retrieve the routes registered by the module and render the router.
+👉 Next, in the `App.tsx` file, retrieve the routes registered by the module and create the router.

 ```tsx
 // host - App.tsx